isoux/R4R/README.md

 ## 🏗️ Future Plans

+> 🧱 *“Every version builds a foundation for the next — not by replacing what came before,
+but by extending its logic into new dimensions of hardware.”*

+One of the long-term goals is to bring this same 4-ring concept to the **x86_64 architecture**,
+showing that the fundamental principles of ring-based separation and hardware privilege transitions
+can still function — even within the more abstracted 64-bit environment.

 Planned for version **0.01**:

-- Introduce a minimal ring-aware scheduler
+- Introduce a minimal **ring-aware scheduler**
-- Implement IRQ redirection and interrupt controller per ring
+- Implement **IRQ redirection** and **interrupt controller per ring**
-- Implement IRQ handler for keyboard input
+- Implement **IRQ handler for keyboard input**
-- Introduce a minimal message-passing model between mKernels
+- Introduce a minimal **message-passing model** between mKernels
-- Extend Devs and Libs tasks to actively run loops or routines
+- Extend **Devs** and **Libs** tasks to actively run loops or routines
-- Expand paging into a partial virtual memory system
+- Expand paging into a **partial virtual memory system**
-- Begin work on a small interactive user-space environment in Ring 3
+- Begin work on a **small interactive user-space environment** in Ring 3
-- Documentation on GDT, LDT, TSS, and descriptor generation (there is already extensive documentation in the code)
+- Add **detailed documentation** on GDT, LDT, TSS, and descriptor generation
+  (there is already extensive documentation in the code)
-- Releasing ISO and emulator-ready builds for easy testing
+- Release **ISO and emulator-ready builds** for easier testing and demonstration

 ---

+🧩 **Long-Term Vision:**
+R4R’s next evolutionary step is not only to stabilize its 32-bit foundation,
+but also to prove that the same architectural purity —
+the idea of true hardware-managed rings —
+can transcend into the 64-bit era without losing its philosophical or technical integrity.

 ## 🤝 Get Involved